clasanch/freecodecamp-exercises-demo/src/data-structures/README.md

       test coverage and optimization
 - [ ] Perform a Difference on Two Sets of Data
 - [ ] Perform a Subset Check on Two Sets of Data
-- [ ] Create and Add to Sets in ES6
+- [x] **Create and Add to Sets in ES6** - ✅ Completed with 100% test coverage
+      and ES6 native API demonstration
 - [ ] Remove items from a set in ES6
 - [ ] Use .has and .size on an ES6 Set
 - [ ] Use Spread and Notes for ES5 Set() Integration